jlodom/note_planworld_engine/setup/readme.md

 CATEGORY: category/

 	This portion of the path is meant to make grouping planworld calls/functions/verbs easier, especially for those implementing the engine.
 If you have trouble making an API call, (especially using the debug client), check to make sure that this value is correct for the verb that is being called.
-Current values are "system" and "send".
+Current values are "system", "send", "watchlist", and "plan".

 VERB: verb/
 	This is the actual verb or planworld function being called.
 These have different properties depending upon whether information is being retrieved (GET) or sent (POST) and the same verb may perform both roles.
 Current values are "version" (pairing with the "system" category), "send", and "sendlist" (both pairing with the "send" category).
 Of the four verbs listed, all support GET but only "send" supports POST.